uboness/com.fibaro/README.md

 ## Change Log:
 ### v 1.2.3
-Add Dim for FGRM-222 and invert direction of shutter movement
+Add Dim for FGRM-222 and setting to invert direction of shutter movement

 ### v 1.2.0
 Add "get battery level" on wakeup, to battery devices